A brief history of the office of High Sheriff and how it evolved into its present day role.

 The Sheriffs Act of 1887 consolidated the law relating to the Office of High Sheriff and the Act remains in force today though there have been several amendments.
 The Act stipulates that the Office should be held for one year only and confirmed the historic process of nomination and selection by the Sovereign.

 The ceremonial uniform that is worn by High Sheriffs is known as Court Dress.
 The style of the uniform for men has remained essentially unchanged since the late seventeenth century and includes a sword and a cocked hat.
 When not wearing Court Dress, a High Sheriff will wear a badge of office.

-Today, the High Sheriff remains the Queen’s representative for Law and Order in the County.
+Today, the High Sheriff remains the King’s representative for Law and Order in the County.
 This involves the organising of such events as the Ceremonial Service for the Opening of the Judicial Year.
 The position is unpaid.